tjparnell/biotoolbox/trunk/readme.txt

 Note that not all of modules are required.
 The best way to find out if a dependency is absolutely required is to try running the desired script.
 Perl will appropriately complain if it can't find the module.

+No install
+There is no installation script or compilation required.
+The scripts are designed to be run as is from the scripts directory.
+Biotoolbox-specific libraries are included in the lib directory and should be automatically found if the directory structure is maintained.
+The biotoolbox libraries were not intended for general consumption (they do not have a friendly object-oriented API), but they are fully documented in case someone dares to use them.

 Mac OS X
 Since I work primarily on Mac OS X, I have compiled a a HowTo for